-Complementary observers may assist primary evaluators by conducting observations, including pre-and post-conferences, collecting additional evidence, reviewing SLOs and providing additional feedback.
+Complementary observers may assist primary evaluators by conducting in-formal observations, formal reviews of practice, conferencing, collecting additional evidence, reviewing SLOs and providing additional feedback.
 A complementary observer should share his/her feedback with the primary evaluator as it is collected and shared with teachers.
+In cases where the complementary observer and teacher cannot agree on the feedback and/or evidence collected during an in-formal observation, the teacher reserves the right to request that a primary evaluator conduct an additional in-formal observation.

-Primary evaluators will have sole responsibility for assigning final summative ratings.
+Primary evaluators will have sole responsibility for assigning final summative ratings as well as all the responsibilities associated with the formal observation process.
 Both primary evaluators and complementary observers must demonstrate proficiency in conducting standards-based observations.